-Non-Key Personnel may include Graduate Students, Postdoctoral Fellows (except for Postdoctoral Fellows submitting a PDF grant), Research Technicians, and/or Collaborators who can easily be replaced without affecting the functionality of the grant or significantly impacting the execution of the proposed project (ex. a biostatistician or research technician who manages a mouse colony).
+Non-Key Personnel may include Collaborators who can easily be replaced without affecting the functionality of the grant or significantly impacting the execution of the proposed project (ex. a biostatistician or research technician who manages a mouse colony).
 A Non-Key Person may have 0% effort.
-If a Non-Key Person draws a salary from the grant budget, a level of effort must be listed.